 Sometimes just plugging your headphone or speaker back while pressing and holding one of the volume buttons.
 This can solve this issue so, after doing that check if the issue is solved.

 Check the volume level of your speaker or headphones.
 Sometimes there are volume controls on the speakers themselves.
 You may find that they are turned right down, or even switched off.

 Disconnect anything else that is plugged into your Mac.
 From the audio port as Thunderbolt, HDMI, and USB devices could be channeling the audio away from the headphones or speakers.
 For example, if you have plugged your Mac into your TV via HDMI, and you are wondering why the speakers plugged into your Mac aren’t getting the audio, it’s because the sound is being routed to your TV.
 There is a separate method to solve the issue in such cases.
 The given below are the solutions:

 - If you want the sound to play through speakers plugged into your Mac while the pictures play on the TV screen.
 You should be able to switch to your speakers by right-clicking on the audio icon in the menu bar at the top right of your Mac.
 And selecting the speakers there.

 Method 14: Contact Apple Customer Service

-If you are having problems with non-Apple headphones, try using Apple-branded headphones to see if they work.
-Sometimes this might create a solution and this may not solve the issue completely so if the apple earphone gets connected to contact the Apple Tech Support and get the rest sorted.
-The Apple team will help you to fix mac sound not working issue.
+If you are having problems with non-Apple headphones.
+Try using Apple-branded headphones to see if they work.
+Sometimes this might create a solution and this may not solve the issue completely.
+So if the apple earphone gets connected to contact the Apple Tech Support and get the rest sorted.
+The Apple team will help you to fix macbook sound not working issue.

 Check Your Equipment